So this is what today's pro-level horror looks like.

 Dana Diehl's latest flash fiction piece titled "Forever Baby" and inspired by the game Stardew Valley is available on Cartridge Lit in the new "The Double Click Temple Issue."
 Her story is awesome, sad, allegorical for so much, and you don't need to know anything about Stardew Valley to appreciate it.

 The Science Fiction & Fantasy Writers of America sets the minimum payment rates for professional short fiction markets.
 In September, this rate rises from 6 cents per word to 8 cents per word.
-Interesting to me, because I’m submitting stories to these markets… One of my favorite magazines is Beneath Ceaseless Skies, devoted to “literary […]
+Interesting to me, because I'm submitting stories to these markets...
+Current cover art for Beneath Ceaseless Skies One of my favorite magazines … Continue reading Supporting Professional Payment Rates in Science Fiction and Fantasy Short Fiction Markets

 Assimilate isn’t the cheap and nauseating found-footage film the trailer led me to believe it would be, but instead an effective low-budget thriller that relies too much on jump scares but tempers these with earned emotions and suspense.